 Tell Me About These Chocolate Cupcakes with Salted Caramel Frosting

 - Texture: This magic combination produces the chocolatiest, most decadent chocolate cake and cupcake we’ve ever tasted.
 Every bite is rich, fudgy, and moist.
 Add the dreamy creamy frosting and the crunchy pretzel, and you’re talking texture paradise.
-Such crowd pleasing cupcakes!
+Such crowd-pleasing cupcakes!

 Cake Mix with Homemade Taste

 Could I do this with vanilla/white cake mix and vanilla pudding?
 Yes, absolutely!
 Just swap the chocolate flavors out and replace with vanilla/white cake mix and vanilla pudding mix.
 Or if you can’t get enough of that salted caramel goodness, try it on salted caramel cupcakes!

 By the way, my cake batter chocolate chip cookies would be nothing without cake mix!
 Have you tried those before?

 More Cupcake RecipesPrint

-- Snickerdoodle Cupcakes
+- Category: Cupcakes

 A shortcut chocolate cupcake recipe topped with creamy salted caramel frosting.